Intro to Theatre:

 Course Prerequisites: None

 Picking up chronologically where THETR 265 leaves off, this survey course is designed to provide students with an understanding of modern Western theatre.
 Readings will include representative works of realism, naturalism, expressionism, epic theatre, and theatre of the absurd.
-Lectures and class discussions will explore how these concepts translate to acting and production techniques as well as what they imply as artistic responses to a modern and post-modern world.
-Analysis of the plays will include explorations of theme, character, plot, symbolism and metaphor.
-4 credit hours
+Lectures and class discussions will explore how these concepts translate to acting and production techniques, as well as what they imply as artistic responses to a modern and post-modern world.
+Analysis of the plays will include explorations of theme, character, plot, symbolism, and metaphor.

 This course fulfills a requirement in the Theatre Department and so has particular criteria to meet in the syllabus.
 It is also open to all students and fulfills the VPATH requirement.
 The course is an intensive survey of Western theatre from the late-nineteenth through the mid-twentieth century, focusing on the works of several representative playwrights and their response to the world in which they lived.
 The plays will be studied within the context of the history, theories, trends, and aesthetics of the past century.
 How these plays affect you, and how they affected the audiences of their time will be explored.
 This is an On Campus course.
 If a zoom link is approved, use ID#: 373 879 3171.

 We will read thirteen plays during the semester.
 Rule number one is to read the plays on time and prepare for discussions.
 Rule number two is to come to class; I take attendance.

 Most weeks there will be a lecture on the author, period, and style of the new play, a video excerpt of a performance of the play (or some other video), and student discussion of the play itself.